 Minded is a new type of psychiatric practice that transforms medication management with online, on-demand care, affordable, predictable pricing, and compassionate, professional psychiatric providers.
 We serve “renewers” - people already taking mental health medications instead of those getting diagnosed for the first time.
 Minded provides online appointments and consultations, both via live video and asynchronously when appropriate.
-We can renew a prescription and deliver medication in less than 24 hours, for $30 per month, with no insurance needed.
+We can renew a prescription in less than 24 hours, for $40 per month, with no insurance needed.
 We also provide ongoing care, including adjustments to prescriptions as needed.
 Our first categories include controlled and non-controlled medication for depression, sleep, and anxiety, with more coming soon.
-For more information, visit tryminded.com.

 The information contained in this article is intended as an educational aid only.
 It is not intended as medical advice for individual conditions or treatment.
 It is not a substitute for a medical exam, nor does it replace the need for services provided by medical professionals.
 Talk to your doctor, nurse or pharmacist before taking any prescription medication or following any treatment or regimen.
 Minded makes no representation or warranty as to the accuracy, reliability, timeliness, usefulness or completeness of any of the information contained in the article.